 To create your online wine store, wineries often choose already established marketplaces, like WineDirect, VineSpring, or Shopify.
 These options indeed save time and energy for a wine seller to design a winery storefront; yet, this comes at the expense of unique design due to the predetermined website templates.

-If you want to transfer the look and feel of your winery online, designing an original and unique is your only option, and Magento Commerce is a great tool to fulfill this idea.
+If you want to transfer the look and feel of your winery online, designing an original and unique ecommerce website is your only option.
+Magento Commerce is a great tool to fulfill this idea.
 Its feature-rich, user-friendly interface will allow you to place up to 500,000 items on the website and complete thousands of financial translations without overwhelming your client.
 Its limitless customization features will please the eye and gladden the heart of your customer, allowing you to integrate a third-party extension for a wine live chat or adapt your online store to mobile devices.

-The costs for building a Magento eCommerce website vary from $50 to $250 per hour of a developer’s work, depending on the country where you order the service as well as on the skills and expertise of the developer.
+The costs for building a Magento eCommerce wine selling website vary from $50 to $250 per hour of a developer’s work, depending on the country where you order the service as well as on the skills and expertise of the developer.
 Finding a Magento development team may take some time if you consult such freelance platforms as Upwork or Toptal, but you can always turn to officially certified Magento Solution Partners – like Elogic – who will deliver top-quality online store of your dream.

 Still hesitating whether Magento can fulfill your winery ambitions?
 Check out a complete list of pros and cons of Magento eCommerce platform in our article and contact us to get your online wine business off to a smooth start.